Views of my work in Ceramics Now, Bluecoat Display Centre, summer 2022. (Work by Sharon Griffin in the background).

 I make small ceramic sculptures which combine opposites of form, texture and colour as metaphors for perfection and control versus imperfection and chaos.
-Through my work I explore the contemporary obsession with seeking control and perfection in all we do and everything we own.
-I’m interested in the tendency, prevalent on social media, of masking the chaos and messiness of real life, through the presentation of curated and carefully managed idealised online identities, which generally only highlight success, positive news or a ‘perfect’ life.
-My sculptures use physical metaphors to set this obsession in opposition to the chaotic and imperfect nature of real life.
+I am interested in the contemporary obsession with seeking control and perfection in all aspects of our lives, and am fascinated by the tendency, prevalent on social media, of masking the chaos of real life through the presentation of curated and carefully managed idealised identities, which generally only highlight success or positive news.
+I explore these ideas through the physical characteristics of my sculptures.

 All ceramic work, text and site pages © Jane King